Homotopy theory of symmetric powers: Introduction

-After recalling some basic notions pertaining to model categories in \refchap{model}, we embark on a systematic study of the arrow category $\Ar(\C)$ of a monoidal model category~$\C$.
-Equipped with the pushout product of morphisms, we show that $\Ar(\C)$ is again a monoidal model category (\refsect{arrows}).
+We begin by recalling some basic notions pertaining to model categories in \refchap{model} and the monoidal structure on the arrow category $\Ar(\C)$~(\refsect{arrows}).
 We then recall the notion of h-monoidality due to Batanin and Berger~\cite{BataninBerger:Homotopy}, and the concept of flatness, which is well-known and has been independently studied by Hovey, for example, see~\cite{Hovey:Smith}.
 In \refchap{symmetric}, we define the above-mentioned symmetricity concepts.
 This extends the work of Lurie \cite{Lurie:HA} and Gorchinskiy and Guletski\u\i~\cite{GorchinskiyGuletskii:Symmetric}.
 An important technical key is \refth{symmetric.weakly.saturated}, which shows the stability of these properties under weak saturation.
-This extends a similar statement of Gorchinskiy and Guletski\u\i~\cite[Theorem~5]{GorchinskiyGuletskii:Symmetric} about stability under weak saturation of a special case of symmetroidality (which we also prove in \ref{theo--symmetric.weakly.saturated}).
-Simplified expository accounts of this result were later given by White~\cite[Appendix~A]{White:Model} and Pereira~\cite[\S4.2]{Pereira:Cofibrancy}.
+This extends a similar statement of Gorchinskiy and Guletski\u\i~\cite[Theorem~5]{GorchinskiyGuletskii:Symmetric} about stability under weak saturation of a special case of symmetroidality (which we also prove in \refth{symmetric.weakly.saturated}).
+More recent accounts of this result include White~\cite[Appendix~A]{White:Model} and Pereira~\cite[\S4.2]{Pereira:Cofibrancy}.
 Our proof uses similar ideas, but is shorter.
 The stability of the symmetricity and various other model-theoretic properties under transfers and left Bousfield localizations is shown in \S\ref{chap--transfer} and~\S\ref{chap--localization}.
-Given that these two methods are the most commonly used tools to construct model structures, the main results of these sections (\ref{prop--monoidal.transfer}, \ref{theo--transfer.symmetric.monoidal}, \ref{prop--monoidal.localization}, \ref{theo--symmetric.monoidal.localization}) should be useful to establish the symmetricity for many other model categories not considered in this paper.
+Given that these two methods are the most commonly used tools to construct model structures, the main results of these sections (\ref{prop--transfer.monoidal}, \ref{theo--transfer.symmetric.monoidal}, \ref{prop--monoidal.localization}, \ref{theo--symmetric.monoidal.localization}) should be useful to establish the symmetricity for many other model categories not considered in this paper.
 For example, the combination of h-monoidality and flatness allows to carry through the monoid axiom to a left Bousfield localization.
 This is illustrated in \refchap{examples}, where we discuss the symmetricity properties of model categories such as simplicial sets, simplicial modules, and simplicial (pre)sheaves, as well as topological spaces and chain complexes.

 We thank John Harper, Jacob Lurie, Birgit Richter, Brooke Shipley, and David White for helpful conversations.
 This work was partially supported by the SFB 878 grant.